 The forward section has aluminum and magnesium skin with magnesium hat-section longitudinal stiffeners.
 The internal magnesium and aluminum structure with titanium fittings supports the four reentry vehicles.
-The Mapping Camera System, subsatellites, and pallet payloads are supported on the external surfaces of the forward section.
+The Mapping Camera System are supported on the external surfaces of the forward section.